Rrp10157/Agents/README.md

 }

 ## Instrcutions:
-1) Run the local_run.py file to check the performance on the hardcoded inputs
+1) Run the local_run.py file to check the performance on the hardcoded inputs.
 2) you can find a architecture.pdf file in the repo.